emirdemiraslan/news-listing-starter/news-listing/readme.txt

 - **category_icon**: `true`/`false` (default true)
 - **tags_badges**: `true`/`false` (default true)

+For grid layout, pagination is automatically handled when used on pages and archives via the standard `paged`/`page` query vars, and links render below the grid.

 == Installation ==
 1. Upload the `news-listing` folder to `/wp-content/plugins/`.
 2. Activate the plugin.